BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/README.md

 ## Resource and Data blocks

+This is the first section of the Lab.
+It aims to educate you on what Terraform is and isn't, additionally what it's fundamental building blocks are and how to use them.
-Read more about resource and data blocks in the [resource-data-blocks.md](resource-data-blocks.md) file.
+Delve into the knowledge Terraform by reading and understanding the Resource and Data blocks by reading the [resource-data-blocks.md](resource-data-blocks.md) file.

 ## Create the WordPress infrastructure

+> For this section of the Lab it is advised to have the 'Lab' docker container running.
+See [LABS-CONTAINER.md](../LABS-CONTAINER.md) for instructions.
-Read more about the resources required to create a WordPress in the [wordpress-infra-creation.md](wordpress-infra-creation.md) file.
+We've split this section to reduce the noise in the README.
+Continue the lab by reading the [wordpress-infra-creation.md](wordpress-infra-creation.md) file.

 ## Deploy

-Use the quick reference commands to plan / apply your infrastructure creation as you go - or only once you've finished.
+Use the quick reference commands to plan or apply your infrastructure creation as you go - or only once you've finished.
 Terraform will highlight any issues it finds.

 # Quick Reference